epfl-ada/ada-2023-project-goodgradeplease2023/Relation_mobility_pages.md

+During the COVID-19 lockdown, people had to find other ways to keep themselves occupied, creating a rise in video game popularity.
+Therefore by analyzing the correlation between the severity of the lockdown with the rise and fall of various game genres, we were able to find many interesting trends.
+The was done by analyzing the language used in different Wikipedia pages for each game, as well as examining the mobility data in each country to estimate the severity of lockdown.

+We will tell a fascinating story about how different types of video games faced tough challenges.
+We looked at the language of Wikipedia pages and connected them with data about that country's mobility change during the pandemic (for the languages that are mainly spoken in only one country).
+This helps us see interesting trends.
+Furthermore, we analyzed if English Wikipedia can show us what's happening worldwide as it is the most used worldwide language.
+Our story shows how strict lockdowns relate to what video game genres people tend to play more of.
+We see how the video game industry is changing during global disruptions and if it had a lasting effect on various genres' popularity.
+This can be useful information for game developers when choosing what game genre to choose, and what target audience to make it for.

 In this part we will analyze the mobility change of each country during in the begeinning the year 2020 and the , which corresponds to the Covid-19 period and the first lockdown in most of the countries around the world.

 # Mobility pattern